-Bird watching tour in Nepal is always considered as a recreational activity that helps you to monitor different species of birds through our naked eyes or by using different equipment’s like binoculars, telescope, etc. Nepal is one of the best places for bird watching as in Nepal the diverse range of ecosystem from lowland subtropical forests right through to the high altitude environment of Himalayas takes you to explore over 850 species of birds.
-Nepal is not only known for marvelous scenery and cultural contrasts but also it is famous due to the paradise for a birdwatcher.
+Bird watching tour in Nepal is always considered a recreational activity.
+As it gives you to see the different species of birds through our naked eyes.
+We can use various equipment like binoculars, telescopes, etc. Nepal has a variety of birds to watch and one of the places for bird watching.
+In Nepal, the diverse range of ecosystems from lowland subtropical forests right.
+Through the high altitude environment of the Himalayas takes you to explore over 850 species of birds.
+Nepal is not only known for its marvelous scenery and cultural contrasts but also it is famous due to paradise for a birdwatcher.

 The Kathmandu Valley:

-Koshi Barrage and Koshi Tappu Wildlife Reserve are in the eastern Terai to the Far East of Nepal.
-The situation on the Koshi floodplain results on the dramatical reserve variation of the environment according to the seasons.
-Along with about 26 varieties of Duck alone, Koshi is great for waterfowl and Waders.
-The birds can be viewed by boat, gliding through waters in the stillness of early morning and evenings.
+Koshi Tappu wildlife reserve lies in the East of Nepal and famous for our bird watching tour in Nepal.
+The situation on the Koshi floodplain results in the dramatic reserve variation of the environment according to the seasons.
+Along with about 26 varieties of Duck alone, Koshi is also excellent for waterfowl and Waders.
+We can view the birds by boat, gliding through waters in the stillness of early morning and evenings.
 Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest.

-The Royal Chitwan National park, established as the country’s first national park in 1973, is the best-known site in Nepal for bird watching.
-Birds watching can be done safely in a chair, the back of an elephant or in a jeep (by far the last choice).
-Anyone that prefers to walk, we will be accompanied by a guide or a naturalist or by a preferable ornithologist.
-The area consists of Sal Forest, Riverine forest, and grasslands, with three rivers forming the boundaries of the park.
-Over half of Nepal’s total bird species are found in Chitwan, numbering 540 species.
+The Chitwan National park is the best place for our Bird watching tour in Nepal, established as the country’s first national park in 1973, is the best-known site in Nepal for bird watching.
+One can do Birds watching safely in a chair, the back of an elephant, or in a jeep (by far the last choice).
+Anyone that prefers to walk, we will be accompanied by a guide or a naturalist or by a preferable ornithologist. furthermore, There are lots os of Sal Forest, Riverine forest, and grasslands, with three rivers forming the boundaries of the park.
+Most of Nepal’s total bird species are in Chitwan, numbering 540 species.

-Tour Duration: 11 days arrival to Departure
+Tour Duration: 10 days Arrival to Departure

 Climate during the tour: